A Fast Globally Linearly Convergent Algorithm for the Computation of Wasserstein Barycenters: Numerical Experiments

 The computational results are shown in Figure \ref{figWBSS_con}.
 One can see that, our sGS-ADMM can provide a clear ``smooth'' barycenter just like IBP with $\varepsilon=0.001$, although it is designed to solve the original LP.
 This again shows the superior quality of the solution obtained by our sGS-ADMM.
 Moreover, the results obtained by running sGS-ADMM for 100s are already much better than those obtained by running BADMM for 800s.
 IBP performs very well on this grid-supported data with smaller $\varepsilon$ leading to sharper barycenters.
 Here, we would also like to point out that, without the novel convolutional technique, IBP (especially with a small $\varepsilon$) would take much longer time to produce sharper images.
 Moreover, when using the convolutional technique in IBP, one can no longer take advantage of the sparsity of the distributions and needs to solve the problem on the full grids.
 This may limit the adoption of the convolutional technique for the case when the distributions are highly sparse (most of weights are zeros) but supported on very dense \textit{or} high dimensional grids.
 In that case, our sGS-ADMM may be more favorable.

-\subsection{Experiments for the free support case}
+\subsection{Experiments for the Free Support Case}

 In this subsection, we briefly compare the performance of different methods used as subroutines in the alternating minimization method for computing a barycenter whose support points are not pre-fixed, i.e., solving problem \eqref{mainpro}; see Remark \ref{RemFree}.
-The experiments are conducted on the same image datasets\footnote{Available in \url{https://github.com/bobye/d2_kmeans/tree/master/data}} with three different categories (mountains, sky and water) as in \citep{yl2014scaling}.
-For each category, the dataset consists of 1000 discrete distributions and each distribution is obtained by clustering pixel colors of an image in this category \citep[Section 2.3]{lw2008real}.
+The experiments are conducted on the same image data sets\footnote{Available in \url{https://github.com/bobye/d2_kmeans/tree/master/data}} with three different categories (mountains, sky and water) as in \citep{yl2014scaling}.
+For each category, the data set consists of 1000 discrete distributions and each distribution is obtained by clustering pixel colors of an image in this category \citep[Section 2.3]{lw2008real}.
 The average number of support points is around 8 and the dimension of each support point is 3.
-We then compute the barycenter of each dataset.
+We then compute the barycenter of each data set.
 The number of support points of the barycenter is chosen as $m=10,\,50$ and the initial $m$ support points are computed as the centroids of clusters obtained by applying $k$-means to all the support points of the given distributions.